- Origin: El Salvador (single-origin)

 - Process: Anaerobic Natural

-This lot of pacamara was processed by immersing the intact cherries in special bags with a syphon valve to prevent oxygen from entering, and then fermented for 72 hours.
+Although all coffees undergo some sort of fermentation, starting at the time harvesting the cherries.
+This lot of coffee was processed by immersing the intact cherries in special bags with a syphon valve prevent oxygen from entering and allowed to ferment for 72 hours.
 After the fermentation period, the cherries were sun-dried on raised beds undergoing natural processing.
-(More about anaerobic fermentation here.)